-Although it is much better known for its excellent DACs with integrated headphone amplifiers, called DragonFly, the American AudioQuest also offers Beetle, a device which purpose may not be immediately obvious to you, but actually solves the problem that almost all fans of high-quality sound meet everyday.
-This small, plastic box, just bigger than a box of matches, features a high-quality digital-to-analog converter (DAC), the ESS Saber 9010, with three digital inputs and one analogue output.
-The Beetle signal can be transmitted via USB, Optics (TOSLINK) and Bluetooth, and the built-in 3.5-mm connector works as a headphone output and a line output for active speakers, amplifiers, preamps and AV receivers.
+Although it is much better known for its excellent DACs with integrated headphone amplifiers, called DragonFly, the American AudioQuest also offers Beetle, a device which purpose may not be immediately obvious to you, but solves the problem that almost all fans of high-quality sound meet every day.
+This small, plastic box, just bigger than a box of matches, features a high-quality digital-to-analog converter (DAC), the ESS Saber 9010, with three digital inputs and one analog output.
+The Beetle signal can be transmitted via USB, Optics (TOSLINK) and Bluetooth, and the built-in 3.5-mm connector work as a headphone output and a line output for active speakers, amplifiers, preamps, and AV receivers.
 Built-in DAC supports 24-bit / 96kHz playback via USB and optics, but it does not work with DSD and MQA records.
 Except for data transfer, the USB interface is also used to power Beetle.
 If you are not going to use it as a USB DAC for your computer, you will still have to power it through USB, which can be carried out using the supplied linear power adapter.
 According to AudioQuest, this adapter was selected after testing the pile, and all the cheaply installed ceramic capacitors were replaced with foil before being sold.
 This detail is mentioned because it clearly describes the company’s dedication to its products.

 What problem does Beetle deal with?
 The fact that many devices in our environment, such as TV, consoles and TV boxes on Android, are equipped with bad DACs.
 AudioQuest’s idea is to stream audio signals from such digital devices to Beetle itself, and let his much-improved DAC turn into analog and then send it further to amplification and playback.